ederr04/MECH105_Algorithms/luFactor/README.md

 Use the matrix in the luFactor function.
 You can assign variables to the outputs of the function.
 > [L, U, P] = luFactor(A)

-In this case, the command window will display the values of L, U, and P.
+In this case, the command window will display the matrices of L, U, and P.